It is your choice who you welcome to join you at the birth (or not).

 Birth Center Birth

 How is it Different from the Hospital?
 Laboring and birthing at a freestanding birth center is quite different from the hospital.
 It can be confusing since the hospital now calls its labor and delivery floor a birth center.
 For more comprehensive information about the Bellingham Birth Center, please see their website.
 The birth center is not staffed around the clock.
 When you go into labor, you are in direct communication with your midwife, who meets you there.
 Your room is very home-like and includes a deep private tub which is often used for water birth.
-Pain medication is not available at the birth center (or home).
+Pain medication is not available at the birth center with the exception of nitrous oxide; see their website for more information).
 There are many ways to cope with the pain of labor and several medications on hand that support the safety of your birth experience (such as those that stop bleeding, oxygen, etc.).
 There are no nurses coming and going.
 It will just be me, and we'll know each other pretty well after all those hours spent together in prenatal visits!
 (I plan to attend every one of my clients' births, but of course circumstances could arise such as illness or two births at once, in which case a trusted colleague would step in to care for you).
 Of course, I have an assistant come for the second stage (pushing) so that two health care providers are there to care for mom and babe at the birth.
-Baby goes right to mom, procedures are performed on or near mom, cord left intact; gentle, compassionate newborn care is provided.
+Baby goes right to parents, procedures are performed on or near them, cord left intact; gentle, compassionate newborn care is provided.
 The first hour is treated with a great respect for the family's intimacy, bonding, and initial feeding.

 How long do I stay after the birth?
-Just like with a home birth, care is provided for 2-4 hours postpartum, or until mom and baby are settled with all vitals within normal limits.
+Just like with a home birth, care is provided for 2-4 hours postpartum, or until everyone is settled with all vitals normal.
 Baby has nursed, postpartum care instructions given, newborn exam done, mom has eaten and gotten up to the bathroom, suturing done if needed.
-For most first-time moms, the postpartum stay is about 3 hours.
+For most families, the postpartum stay is about 3 hours.

 What if there's an emergency?
 Emergencies are rare, but when we need help fast, we call 911 and use the Fire Department / EMS for quick transport to the hospital, which is just a few minutes away.
 Most transfers to the hospital are non-emergent and come to pass after discussion about an issue that doesn't resolve, requiring observation or intervention at the hospital.